BritishGeologicalSurvey/ASSET/README.md

   -START START_TIME, --start_time START_TIME
                         Starting date and time of the simulation in UTC (DD/MM/YYYY-HH:MM).
-Option valid only in manual mode
+Option valid only in manual mode -RUN RUN_NAME, --run_name RUN_NAME
+                        Run name.
+If not specified, the run name will be the starting time with format HH

 - control.py.
 Python script that controls all the models execution.
 It takes the following arguments: